grpc/proposal/A3-channel-tracing.md

 Since the tracing objects may consume large amounts of space, care must be taken to prevent the _Channel trace_ from using too many resources. gRPC implementations must allow limiting the number of _Trace events_ retained to a per channel or subchannel maximum.
 Once the maximum is reached, adding a new _Trace event_ will cause oldest _Trace event_ to be removed.
 If the maximum number of trace events is set to zero, then channel tracing will be disabled.

-Implementations MAY choose to restrict _Channel trace_ further.
-For example, a memory sensitive implementation can additionally provide a configurable maximum for the amount of memory used by the _Trace events_.
+Implementations MAY choose to restrict _Channel trace_ more strictly.
+For example, a memory sensitive implementation can provide a configurable maximum for the amount of memory used by the _Trace events_.
+If a stricter configuration is used, there is no need to also limit the number of _Trace events_.

 The _Channel trace_ for a given channel or subchannel must be maintained as long as there are any _Trace events_ that refer to the channel or subchannel.
 After the last _Trace event_ that refers to the channel or subchannel is removed, the _Channel trace_ for that channel or subchannel may be cleaned up.